ljaaskela/velk-platform/docs/render/render-backend.md

     uint64_t vbo_address;        // 8 bytes, offset 24
     uint64_t uv1_address;        // 8 bytes, offset 32
     uint32_t uv1_enabled;        // 4 bytes, offset 40
-    uint32_t _pad0;              // 4 bytes, offset 44
+    uint32_t material_base;      // 4 bytes, offset 44 (index into velk_materials[])
 };
 static_assert(sizeof(DrawDataHeader) == 48, ...);
 ```

-The 8-byte material pointer follows at offset 48, 16-byte aligned.
-The material's own data buffer (reached through that pointer) is a separate std430 buffer that the material's C++ struct and the GLSL `buffer_reference` block must lay out identically.
-Custom material structs should use `VELK_GPU_STRUCT` (`alignas(16)`) so the compiler handles padding automatically and 16-byte-aligned GLSL fields never see an offset mismatch.
+The material's data record lives in the `set = 1` material arena at `material_base`, not after the header.
+It is a std430 buffer whose element the material's C++ struct and the GLSL block must lay out identically; the shader array stride must equal the C++ record size, so custom material structs should use `VELK_GPU_STRUCT` (`alignas(16)`) so the compiler handles padding automatically and 16-byte-aligned GLSL fields never see an offset mismatch.
+See [Materials](materials.md) for the full authoring story.

 ### Color space